BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Update:
 26/03/2017 First update
-1. Recurrent neural network with LSTM are added to the code.
+1. Recurrent neural network with LSTM is added to the code.
-2. Keras with tensorflow are also implemented.
+2. Keras with tensorflow is also implemented.
-3. Tensorboard for neural network visualization are also added to the code.
+3. Tensorboard for neural network visualization is also added to the code.

 14/04/2017 Second update
 1. Normalized adjusted close price.